 What is the difference between salmon and coral color, what psychological influences do they have, and what does it say about your motivations and personality if they’re a favorite color or if you like to wear either?

 Salmon color is a pinkish, orange color, named after the flesh of the salmon fish.
 The color of salmon fish does vary depending on its diet and geographical location.
 The name salmon being used as a color was first introduced and used in the mid 1770s.

 The salmon color can vary from a very light or whitish orange or pink to a darker shade of pink.
 The most common shades are, Light Salmon, Pink Salmon and Dark Salmon.

 Coral color tends to be a brighter pinkish, orange shade.
 Coral is generally considered a shade of orange.
-The name coral first used to describe a color dates back to the early 16th century.
+The name coral first used to describe the color dates back to the early 16th century.

 Coral Pink and Light Coral are two different shades or variations of the color coral.

 Wearing Salmon or Coral Meaning